see ANNE BlOUNT

 MARY LUDLOW (d.
 1504+)

 Mary Ludlow may have been the daughter of Maurice Ludlow of Stokesay and Constance Griffith.
-She married James de Pounte, an Italian merchant of Genoa based in Southampton and London, by whom she had a son, Jasper Pount.
+She married James de Pounte, an Italian merchant from Genoa who was based in Southampton and London.
+They had one son, Jasper Pount.
 She later married Sir Lewis Orwell or Orrell of Ashwell, Hertfordshire.
-He and Mary claimed the price of camlets as the property of her first husband and they and others were taken to court by John Clifford, mercer of London, who disputed this.
-The case was heard in Chancery at some point between 1504 and 1515.
 They had at least one child, Jane (d.
 1598+).
-In one document, Jasper Pount is identified as the son of Dame Mary Orrell, late the wife of Thomas Parker, indicating that she continued to use the higher title after her third marriage.
+They were taken to court by John Clifford, mercer of London, when they tried to claim the price of camlets as the property of her first husband.
+The case was heard in Chancery at some point between 1504 and 1515.
+Mary’s third husband was Thomas Parker.
 She was buried in St. Helen’s Bishopsgate.
-My thanks to Barry Watson for locating the information on the de Pounte family.
+My thanks to Barry Watson for information on the de Pounte family.

 MAUDE LUFFKYN (d.1540+)

 Maude Luffkyn or Lovekyn is the name that has come down in one branch of the Lovekin family as an ancestor who attended Queen Catherine Howard on the scaffold.
 I can find no proof of this, but a Mistress Luffkyn or Lufkyn is listed as a chamberer in that household and in one account Mistress Luffkyn is the servant who caught sight of Thomas Culpeper trying to sneak into the queen’s bedchamber, forcing him to hide until the coast was clear.
-Unfortunately, there is nothing to indicate a first name or whether Mistress Luffkyn was married or single.
-A chamberer, unlike a maid of honor, could be either.
-She was undoubtedly related to the two George Luffkyns in the king’s service.
-One, the father, was the king’s tailor from 1470 until his death in 1504.
-He had been born in Paris but received letters of denization in 1475.
-His eldest son, the second George, was employed in the king’s stable and works by 1504.
-It is likely that Maude was either his daughter or his daughter-in-law.
+A chamberer, unlike a maid of honor, could be married.
+There were two George Luffkyns in the king’s service.
+The father, who had been born in Paris but received letters of denization in 1475, was the king’s tailor from 1470 until his death in 1504.
+His eldest son, George, was employed in the king’s stable and works by 1504.
+It is likely Maude was the daughter or wife of one of them.

 see ANNE LAUNCELYN